Join/Upgrade your Elk Foundation membership

 Help a local Elk Foundation Chapter

-There are several PA Elk Foundation Chapters in the state.
-Each one hosts an annual fundraising banquet.
+There are many PA Elk Foundation Chapters and each one hosts an annual fundraising banquet.
 You can help by:

 • Donating an item for the fundraising auction.